 Here's an example of the Mapbox GL Geocoder in action with the query parameter

-To build a similar web application using Mapbox GL JS, check out the Set a point after Geocoder result example.
+To build a similar web application using Mapbox GL JS, explore the Set a point after Geocoder result example.